Signposts

 patios.
 The worm definitely went to the early bird when it came to

-shoveling, but it was work.
-With luck, I might get two or three good
+shoveling, but it was hard work.
+With luck, I might have two or three good

-shoveling jobs in before too many other people were out shoveling to make
+shoveling jobs before too many other people were out clearing snow to make

-further effort worthwhile.
+further effort worthless.
 Then it was time to head for Marie’s, a local

 breakfast place with two pinball machines.